The Priest Meeting has been Successfully Concluded with a Chrism Mass.

-Youth Leaders Training, Success, Nila Parich.
+Youth Leaders Training, Success, Nila Parish.

 The Youth Leadership training, which took place over the weekend on the 6th of March, concluded successfully with a closing Mass.